Horseradish & Herb Beef Jerky is a bold blend of salt, pepper, and herbs with just a hint of horseradish. Delicious, flavorful, and easy to make!

 The Secret to Making Flavorful Beef Jerky

-Now when we make jerky we put the meat into the marinade and refrigerate for an absolute minimum of 24 hours, sometimes up to a week!
+Now when we make jerky, we allow the jerky strips to marinate in the refrigerator for an absolute minimum of 24 hours, sometimes up to a week!
 Typically, around the 48-72 hour mark the flavors are fully infused and the jerky will be delicious.

 The UDSA has a great page with all sorts of facts about Beef Jerky that you can get to by clicking here.
 Great resource!

-TOP TEN TIPS FOR MAKING Beef Jerky
+TOP TEN TIPS FOR MAKING The Best Beef Jerky

-- London Broil (Top Round) makes a very tasty jerky.
+- London Broil (Top Round) is the best meat to use for homemade beef jerky.
 Strips need to be cut between 1/8 and 1/4 inch thick.
 NO THICKER THAN THAT.

 - How you cut the meat determines the final result.
-Evenly, thinly, and against the grain are key.
+Try to cut the jerky strips evenly, thinly, and against the grain.

 - Marinate, marinate, marinate.
-What you put the meat in and how long you leave it there for really determine the final result.
-Marinating under 12 hours is not going to get you the taste you want.
-You have to let the meat take in the flavor.
-You can’t rush it.
-You have to pay attention.
-Move the meat around while marinating and turn the bag repeatedly while it marinates.
-A ziploc bag is a great thing for marinating as it is pliable and the meat can be moved around without opening the bag.
+The beef jerky flavor combination that you choose and how long you allow the beef jerky strips to marinate really determine the final result.
+Marinating under 12 hours will most likely not give you the best flavor.
+You have to let the jerky strips absorb the flavors and this can’t be rushed.
+Try to move the meat around while the marinating and turn the bag.
+A zip top bag is a great tool to use when marinating as it is pliable and the meat can be moved around without opening the bag.

 - Be careful with salt.
-Salt seems to be the first thing that gets soaked up into the meat.
-You can’t take it out once it’s in.
+Salt seems to be the first thing to be absorbed and it can’t be removed.
 Too salty = bad.
 Use garlic POWDER and onion POWDER, not the salt versions.

 - Taste and smell your marinade.
-If it is tasty before adding the meat, the jerky will turn out great.
+If the marinade is flavorful before adding the meat, the jerky will turn out great.

-- Marinate in the refrigerator.
-No one wants food poisoning.
+- Marinate your beef jerky in the refrigerator.
+No one wants food poisoning!

 - A food dehydrator is a good investment.
-The oven can be used but it is harder to get a great end product and it takes longer.
+You can make beef jerky in the oven but it is harder to get a great end product and the process takes much longer.

-- When a recipe says it’ll take 5 hours, start checking it at an hour and a half.
+- If a recipe says that making beef jerky in the dehydrator will take 5 hours, start checking it at an hour and a half.
 Timing depends on temperature, thickness and moisture, not what a cookbook says.

-- Don’t be afraid to move the meat and the trays around.
+- Don’t be afraid to move the beef jerky strips and the trays around.
 Also, don’t be afraid to remove the thinner pieces that are done before the thicker ones.
 No one is perfect when cutting meat into strips.
 Check often!

-- And finally, don’t ever put meat in the dehydrator and go to bed, thinking it will be done in the morning.
-If you do this, you will get over dried jerky that will most likely be inedible.
+- And finally, don’t ever put marinated beef jerky into the dehydrator and go to bed, thinking it will be done in the morning.
+If you do this, you could end up with over dried jerky that will most likely be inedible.
 After all that marinating time, it is really sad to have to throw it out!

 What if I don’t have a Dehydrator?

-Position the oven racks to the upper-middle position.
-Line two large baking sheets with foil and then place a wire cooling rack onto each.
+Prepare and marinate the beef jerky exactly as you would if you were using a dehydrator but instead, line two large baking sheets with foil and then place a wire cooling rack onto each.
 This allows the meat to have some air flow.

-Lay the marinated beef strips out onto the wire racks and bake until it is dryer and considerably less spongy than it was going in.
+Lay the marinated beef strips out onto the wire racks and bake until the meat is dryer and considerably less spongy than it was going in.
 Much like a dehydrator, it is important to pay attention to the meat by moving the jerky around and rotating the trays.

 Feeling the jerky with your fingers is the best gauge of done-ness.
 Cooking times vary upon the thickness of the meat and this process can take anywhere from 2-12 hours.
 Enjoy!